jiwonhan1/Survey-react-redux-firebase/README.md

 4. A user is able to sign up, sign in, and sign out.
 5. A user has their own dashboard which lists the surveys they've created.
 6. A user is able to see the combined data on a survey in their dashboard.
 For instance, if a survey provides a 1-5 rating, return an average rating for all surveys.

-Try using a library like D3 to visualize data from surveys.
-This is only recommended if you have time to spare, interest in data visualization, and are doing a week-long project.
+7. A user is able to take a survey and select their answers on slider bar.
+8. A user is able to view survey responses based on firestore data : total number of reponses, average answer.
+Result page also provide a gragh that visualizes data.

 ### Parking lot
-1. A user has their own dashboard which lists the surveys they've created.
-2. User can choose from multiple different form types
+1. User can choose from multiple different form types
-3. Display indicates whether a user has already taken a survey
+2. Display indicates whether a user has already taken a survey
-4. CSS styling
+3. UI
-5. Shows different types of data from surveys, so maybe median value or standard deviations from the mean etc.
+4. Shows different types of data from surveys, so maybe median value or standard deviations from the mean etc.

 ### Diagram